caiks/WBOT02/README.md

 Mode increases from 16 to 20 and the max from 25 to 30, and the mean from 15.9 to 18.9, so the statistics seem to similar as expected.

 Model 49 is definitely less likely to focues on bodies and faces than model 48.
 Model 47 is not quite as good at faces and bodies as 48 but is better than 49.
 The higher frequencies of faces and bodies seems to be overshadowed by interesting background patterns.
 Even if model 50 is no better than model 49 we still seem to have a model that focuses prefereably on the things that interest us.
 With multi-scale and multi-level and perhaps dynamics we can perhaps increase the focus on human-interesting objects more intensely.
 README

+describe the size-potential fix in modes 6 and 7, referenced above

 -->